yuanyuxin0077/SLIM-release-apps-public/README.md

  this repository for more information).
 In addition, the installation requires GNU gcc/g++ compilers that come with the operating system.
  Included in this repository are:
-### 3.1 Software packages in SLIM-release-comp repository
+### 3.1 Software packages in SLIM-release-comp-public repository
- Those packages are listed in README of SLIM-release-comp repository.
+ Those packages are listed in README of SLIM-release-comp-public repository.
-### 3.2 Software packages in SLIM-release-apps (this) repository
+### 3.2 Software packages in SLIM-release-apps-public (this) repository
 #### 3.2.1 3rd-party software packages
  [NFFT] (https://www-user.tu-chemnitz.de/~potts/nfft/) - native MATLAB
  implementation